JayB-127/JayB-127/README.md

 ## 👋 Hi, I'm Jacob.

-- 📝 First Year: BSc Computer Science with Industrial Experience
+- 📝 First Year, BSc Computer Science with Industrial Experience
 - 🏫 University of Exeter
 - 💻 Preferred languages are Java and Python